45 Easy ways to relax in your room

 13. Squeeze a stress ball

 Another great way to relax is to divert your attention away from what’s stressing you out and towards a simple, repetitive manual task.
-Pick one up free at your next careers fair.
+Don't have a stress ball?
+Use a pillow or something soft instead.

 14. Choose muted tones